varlottaang/data-ethics-club/17-03-21_writeup.md

 #### Room 3
 - People seem to think they're being helpful (e.g. correcting people's English when they are asking for advice on another matter).
 "They meant well".
-- These ideas that people who are brilliant scientists or programmers etc, but they are *so brilliant* they can't be fired.
+- There is this idea that there are people who are brilliant scientists or programmers etc, who are *so brilliant* they can't be fired.
+- You get the behaviour that you accept and some groupings are too accepting of poor behaviours.
+People need to be more willing to call it out -- easier for those who are not themselves in minority positions.
+- How does this fit with 'Not All Men' - the authors say that not all men are bros, but presumably they've got the name 'bros' for a reason.

 #### Room 4
 - Fair assessment of 'bros' attitude - obsessed with dogma of enforcing given standards (may not be intentional)